LOV 2.0 Programme 2024

 Who’s the artist?
 Oakleaf Streetshow

 *Combined tickets for “Das Deck” and pentagon3 are available for €13, valid for one evening only.
-Children up to 14 years of age are free of charge (when accompanied by at least one paying adult)
+Children up to 14 years of age are free of charge (only when accompanied by at least one paying adult).

 Programme runs daily from 7.30–11 pm, duration of each show 5–10 minutes, with a 15-minute break in between